-Instead, it’s best to focus on the pages that get the most traffic from search engines.
-Take your top ten or twenty pages and think, “Are we really selling the product here, or is there a way we can improve the click-through rate?”
+Instead, it’s best to focus on the pages that get the most organic traffic from search engines.
+Take your top ten or twenty pages and ask, “Are we really selling the product here, or is there a way we can improve the click-through rate?”

 This becomes the “topic sentence” for the page, essentially, and it helps you determine whether the page’s copy continually fulfills the promise of the meta description.

 Ultimately, the meta description is a promise you make to searchers.
 Among a sea of competing web pages, it calls out to them and says, “This is the page you’re looking for.”